mierzynskiwojciech/mierzynskiwojciech.github.io/index.md

 ---
 ### How does a bike-share navigate speedy success?
 (Google Data Analytics Certification Capstone Case Study)

 This is a capstone project for the Google Data Analysis Certificate on Coursera.
-In this project, I am a part of marketing analysis team, working for the fictional bike share company Cyclistic.
+In this project, I am a part of the marketing analysis team, working for the fictional bike-share company Cyclistic.
 The company aims to maximize annual memberships for future success.
-Instead of targeting new customers, the focus is on converting casual riders into annual members.
-By analyzing the usage patterns of annual members and casual riders, I developed a data-driven marketing strategy.
-My goal is to present compelling data insights and professional visualizations to convince the Cyclistic executives.
+I developed a data-driven marketing strategy by analyzing the usage patterns of annual members and casual riders.
+I aim to present compelling data insights and professional visualizations to convince the Cyclistic executives.

 ![top10 stations](https://github.com/mierzynskiwojciech/mierzynskiwojciech.github.io/assets/131153418/3435e613-f070-4e5a-8dce-4d094838c37e)